lok63/artificial_serverless/README.md

-# Sererless Application Using AWS Lambda, DynamoDB and flask
+# Sererless Application Using AWS Lambda, DynamoDB, S3 and flask

 ## How to run usign the AWS service